levinandrey/neretin/README.md

 # neretin
-Homepage of Yurii Neretin (Mirror) https://www.mat.univie.ac.at/~neretin/
+Mirror of Yurii Neretin's homepage at https://www.mat.univie.ac.at/~neretin/